A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

-where $c_{i,j}\in\OO_{U}^*$, $[p_i,A_j]$ denotes the set of nodes separating $p_i$ from $A_j$, and $\zeta_q\in\OO_{U}$ is the smoothing parameter of the node $q$.
-Thanks to the alignment, \begin{itemize}[leftmargin=.5cm] \item the smoothing parameter $\zeta_2$ of the node separating $E_2$ from the component supporting $D$ divides all the expressions of the form $\ev_{i,2},\ i=1,\ldots,2d+2$; \item if $\zeta_1$ denotes the smoothing parameter of the node separating $E_1$ from $E_2$, the product $\zeta_1\zeta_2$ divides all the expressions of the form $\ev_{i,1},\ i=1,\ldots,2d+2$. \end{itemize} We can therefore use the column of the evaluation matrix associated to a marking $p_i$ (up to relabelling, $i=1$) on the component supporting $D$ in order to put the matrix in triangular form.
+where $c_{i,j}\in\OO_{U}^*$, we denote by $[p_i,A_j]$ the set of nodes separating $p_i$ from $A_j$, and $\zeta_q\in\OO_{U}$ is the smoothing parameter of the node $q$.
+Thanks to the alignment, \begin{itemize}[leftmargin=.5cm] \item the smoothing parameter $\zeta_2$ of the node separating $E_2$ from the component supporting $D$ divides all the expressions of the form $\ev_{i,2},\ i=1,\ldots,2d+2$; \item if $\zeta_1$ denotes the smoothing parameter of the node separating $E_1$ from $E_2$, the product $\zeta_1\zeta_2$ divides all the expressions of the form $\ev_{i,1},\ i=1,\ldots,2d+2$. \end{itemize} (Notice that $\zeta_1$ and $\zeta_2$ should be replaced by some products of smoothing parameters when the curve degenerates.)
+We can therefore use the column of the evaluation matrix associated to a marking $p_i$ (up to relabelling, $i=1$) on the component supporting $D$ in order to put the matrix in triangular form.
 In order to diagonalise it, we need a more refined information that we borrow from \cite[\S 2.6-7]{HLN}, and we restate here in streamlined form:

 \textbf{Proposition}[Hu-Li-Niu] \emph{The determinant of the matrix:}

 \emph{is invertible when the markings $p_1$ and $p_j$ are not conjugate under $\psi$. }

 Since the component supporting $D$ contains at least three markings ($p_1,p_{2d+1}$, and $p_{2d+2}$), we can find two non-conjugate ones.